How to Potty Train a Stubborn Toddler

 A Quick Rundown of the “Oh Crap” Method

 So what is the Oh Crap method?
-It’s breaks down into essentially three steps.
+It’s breaks down into essentially three steps, or blocks, as she refers to them.
+Each block can last a day, or several days.

 Stay at home with your child and be prepared to watch them and play with them all day long.

 Your child will be naked, and you won’t leave the house.
-You will, however, take them to the potty as soon as they start to pee or poop, and watch to try to learn their cues.
+You will, however, take them to the potty as soon as they start to pee or poop (yes, this involves pee and poop on the floor as you run to the bathroom), and watch to try to learn their cues.

 After they seem to have a general handle on peeing and pooping on the potty, we move to peeing and pooping with clothes on, but no underwear.